Pros and Cons of Harm Reduction Programs for Substance AbuseYou are here:

 This type of program is not for everyone.
 Only about one-third of participants proceed to an abstinence-based program as their next step in controlling their alcohol consumption.

-Disadvantages of Harm Reduction Strategies
+Disadvantages of Harm Reduction Programs

 About one-half of people with SUDs also have a co-occurring mental health disorder.
 Harm reduction techniques don’t treat these issues.